mohitd/mohitd.github.io/_teaching/2015-summer-computer-vision.md

 location: "Riverside, Ohio, USA"
 ---

-Supervised as an instructor introduction to computer vision, for a small group of undergrads.
+Supervised as an instructor introduction to computer vision for a small group of undergrads.